ShawnHymel/bytegrader-client-learndash/README.md

 1. Download and extract the plugin files
 2. Upload the `bytegrader-client-learndash` folder to `/wp-content/plugins/`
 3. Activate the plugin through the 'Plugins' screen in WordPress

+## Using the ByteGrader Client for LearnDash (BGCLD)

+### Configure BGCLD

+1. In your WordPress admin dashboard, go to **Settings > ByteGrader**
+2. Add the URL for your ByteGrader server (note: ByteGrader enforces TLS, so you must use `https://`)
+3. Add the API Key for your ByteGrader server
+4. Click **Save Settings**
+5. Click **Test Connection**, and you should see the server *version* and *config* in the response

+### Create a Project Submission Page

+BGCLD works by hijacking a LearnDash quiz page and showing a project submission form instead.
+To get this to work, we need to create a dummy quiz and then tell BGCLD to take over the page.

+1. In your WordPress admin dashboard, go to **LearnDash LMS > Quizzes**
+2. Click **Add New Quiz**
+3. On the *Quiz page* tab, give your quiz a title (used to find your quiz in the admin dashboard)
+4. Note that content you add on the quiz page will not be shown to the student
+5. Scroll down to the bottom of the page, change *Quiz Type* to **Project Submission Quiz** (this is how BGCLD knows to hijack the page)
+6. Fill out the **Max File Size** and **Assignment ID** (which should match the assignment ID you wish to use in your ByteGrader server)
+7. Click on the **Builder** tab
+8. Add a single dummy question (it will not be shown to the student, but LearnDeash requires at least one question for quizzes to work)
+    1. Assign some points (e.g. 1 point) to the question (You must do this, as LearnDash requires points assigned to questions)
+    2. Fill out the rest of the question, including a dummy answer
+    3. Save your quiz
+9. Add the quiz to your course
+10. To test: browse to the quiz page and try submitting a project (.zip)

 ## Compatibility